nodecg/docs/docs/docker.md

       - '[absolute path to assets dir on host filesystem]:/opt/nodecg/assets'
 ```

-To upgrade NodeCG just build a new image with the new parent.
-Replace `FROM nodecg/nodecg:v2.0.0` with `FROM nodecg/nodecg:[newer version]`
+To pin NodeCG to a specific version, replace `FROM ghcr.io/nodecg/nodecg:latest` with `FROM ghcr.io/nodecg/nodecg:release:[specific version]`

 :::warning
 If you want to host your NodeCG instance on the internet (instead of just on a secure LAN), it is highly recommended to encrypt and secure NodeCG.